WordspaceStudio/wp-docker/README.md

 Use the [`./composer`](composer) to run composer commands in the WordPress Container.

+## Database

+phpMyAdmin is running on [http://127.0.0.1:8001](http://127.0.0.1:8001) and also port `3306` gets automatically bound to your host so you can connect with an SQL client.

 ## Logs

 Monitor the PHP logs from the WordPress container with: